gmitch215/StarCosmetics/README.md

 ## 📓 Changelog

+🎩 v1.1.0 - March 25, 2023 | "Happy Hats"
+- **Converted Project Build to Gradle**
+- Add Support & Features for MC 1.19.4
+- Created StarCosmetics Hats
+  - Section in /cosmetics allowing players to equip pre-made Hats
+  - Will automatically dismount anything in their helmet slot
+  - Hat objects not obtainable in Inventories or as Entities
+- Created Lodestone Pillar Structure
+- Heavy Optimization & Manual Minimization

 🐄 v1.0.2 - Jan 16, 2023
 - Added 6 new Structures, 2 new pets, and other additions
 - Added Configurability for Entity, Block, and Item Trail Disappear Times